-Currently, I am in my senior year, and I have been working as an ambassador for two years now.
-With the school year finally settling in, many high school students will begin or even continue their college searches.
-While I hope Salem State is at the top of your list to visit, I wanted to give you a sneak peek at some of the most frequently asked questions I get when I lead my tours.
+Hi, I'm Katie!
+I'm in my senior year, and I have been working as an admissions ambassador for two years now.
+With the school year almost winding down, many high school seniors are committing to their college of choice.
+While I hope Salem State is at the top of your list, I wanted to answer some of the most frequently asked questions I get when I meet prospective students.

 Why did you choose Salem State?

 Salem State was not my first choice before I started going on college tours.
 I had a school in mind that I really wanted to attend, but once I visited, it just didn’t feel right.
 From the first time I stepped onto the Salem State campus, I felt at home.
 The campus wasn’t overwhelming, but it was big enough that I wouldn’t know everyone, it had my major that I wanted, there were lots of different clubs and sports I could join, it was the right price, and everything just fell into place.
-I highly recommend taking these campus tours to get an authentic feel for a school before committing.
-Schedule a time for you and your friends and family to explore Viking Country!
+I highly recommend taking our campus virtual tour to get an authentic feel for a school before committing.

 How big are your classes?